 The article contends that the Hindu religion is to be squarely blamed for various crimes that have recently been committed against women.
 It tries to support its claims through selective incidents from the Itihaasas and Puraanas.

 However, even a casual reading of the article will show how only selective portions of the incidents have been quoted to depict Hindu religion in a bad light.

 The article takes up the incident of Krishna stealing the garments of unmarried gopis (young girls) and offers the following commentary upon it: “He did so to tease them and for the pleasure of watching the beauty of their naked bodies.
 We hang miniature paintings of the same act in our homes proudly.
 The young men who grow up seeing this, or listening to the story told in an amused tone are bound to not find such an act abhorrent.”

-So, the article is indirectly trying to blame Krishna, for the present issues of sexual recklessness, eve-teasing, and rape.
+So, the article is indirectly trying to blame Krishna, for rape culture in hinduism & the present issues of sexual recklessness, eve-teasing and rape.